-A case report of a man in Toronto who was infected with a strain of HIV multiresistant to drugs despite the apparent large membership, consistent with PrEP, was presented during theConference on Retroviruses and Opportunistic Infection (CROI 2016) in Boston today.
+A case report of a man in Toronto who was infected with a multidrug-resistant strain of HIV despite apparent large adherence, consistent with PrEP, was Conference on Retroviruses and Opportunistic Infection (CROI 2016) in Boston today.

-He was a regular listener in the clinic and tested for HIV on average every three months.
-It was suggested to him startTruvada PrEPin April 2013 and he seemed to have good adhesion to it depending on the pharmacy trip frequency for the provision of antiretroviral drugs for PrEP.
+He was a regular listener at the outpatient clinic and tested for HIV on average every three months.
+It was suggested to him to initiate PrEP with Truvada in April 2013 and he seemed to have good adherence to it depending on the frequency of going to the pharmacy to get the supply of antiretroviral drugs to PrEP.

-There was an indirect way, however to assess the issue.
-Dr Knox examined a test called "dried blood" spot (DBS) of 20 days patient after he was diagnosed.
-The test point of DBS is that drug levels are measured inside the red blood cells instead of within the white blood cells that HIV infects or blood plasma.
-Increased levels of drug is much slower in red blood cells, 17 taking days to reach half of its steady-state levels and eight weeks to reach full steady state drug saturated completely. drug levels also rose and regularly are less likely in the short term, with ups and downs. drug levels in the patient were actually DBS 47% higher than the average, suggesting consistent adhesion PrEP during the period covering most of its exposure to HIV.
-If he had taken the drug since he met his diagnosis, drug levels would only 47% of the steady-state level of the average or 31% of their actual level in this patient.
+The patient was treated at a public health definition center with little financial resources and his old blood samples had not been kept.
+So there was no direct way to prove that he had drug levels compatible with high adherence around the time of exposure to HIV.
+There was an indirect way, however, to assess the issue.
+Dr Knox analyzed a test called the patient's local “dried blood” (DBS) 20 days after he was diagnosed.
+The test point of a DBS is that drug levels are measured inside red blood cells, rather than inside white blood cells that HIV infects, or in blood plasma.
+The increase in drug levels is much slower within red blood cells, taking 17 days to reach half of its steady state levels and a full eight weeks to reach completely saturated steady state drug.
+Drug levels have also risen regularly and are less susceptible, in the short term, to ups and downs.
+Drug levels in the DBS patient were effectively 47% higher than the mean value, suggesting consistent PrEP adherence over most of the period covering his HIV exposure.
+If he had taken the drug since he was diagnosed, the drug levels would be only 47% of the average steady state level or 31% of his real level in this patient.

 This is an indirect way of measuring drug levels.
-Since the age of onset of symptoms occurred four weeks before the diagnosis of HIV infection of the patient and the dried blood test was performed over three weeks and the period of risk according to the patient started two weeks before the onset of symptoms, leaving nine weeks for the drug to accumulate; this test does not completely rule out the possibility that he would be disconnected from PrEP when he took a risk and that it had asked to start again.
-However, the patient emphasizes this is not the case.
+Since the age of onset of symptoms occurred four weeks prior to the patient's HIV infection diagnosis and the dry blood test was performed over three weeks thereafter and the patient-period of risk started two weeks earlier of the onset of symptoms, thus leaving nine weeks for the drug to accumulate; this test does not entirely rule out the possibility that he would have disengaged himself from PrEP at the time he took a risk and that PrEP had asked him to start again.
+However, the patient insists this is not the case.

-Transmission of HIV with integrase inhibitor resistance isVery rareAnd particularly resistance to all drugs except raltegravir, the first integrase inhibitor.
-The resistance pattern observed is consistent with the person who has no name on the virus is in a failed schemaStribild (Two classes of four to drug pill combination of tenofovir, emtricitabine, cobicistat and elvitegravir).
+HIV transmission with integrase inhibitor resistance is very rare, and in particular resistance to all drugs except raltegravir, the first integrase inhibitor.
+The observed resistance pattern is compatible with the unnamed person who has passed on the virus being in a fault scheme Stribild (two classes of four the combination drug pill of tenofovir, emtricitabine, cobicistat and elvitegravir).

-In conclusion, this is probably not an absolutely thunderous point - would require a level of drug in samples taken at the time of infection for this.
-But on the balance of probabilities, with three different measures all accepted Dauto patient report, this is probably the first documented case of failure TruvadaPrEP despite high adhesion and more than adequate drug levels although recentlyTwo cases were published in the tenofovir monotherapy.
+In conclusion, this is probably not an absolutely booming point - it would take a level of drugs in samples collected at the time of infection for this.
+But on the balance of probabilities, with three different measures all accepted the patient report dauto, this is probably the first documented case of failure of Truvada PrEP despite high adherence and more than adequate drug levels although recently Two cases were reported on monotherapy with tenofovir.

-Translated into 29 February 2016 by Claudio Souza from the text In the transmission of HIV integrase inhibitor-resistant seen in California PatientsGus Cairns Published: 25 2016 in February aidsmap.com
+Translated into 29 February 2016 by Claudio Souza from the text In the transmission of HIV integrase inhibitor-resistant seen in California Patients by Gus Cairns Published in: 25 of February of 2016 in aidsmap.com

 Note: This photo date 2014, an event that my blog was voted the best health blog.